 This is my life.

 This collection comprises over two years of my writing for a support site I started years after I had finally ended my marriage.
-I promised myself at the time that I would keep the writing raw, so that others having the same experiences could feel that I was able to truly understand them, for so few people do.
+I promised myself at the time that I would keep the writing raw so that others having the same experiences could feel that I was able to truly understand them, for so few people do.

 I have designed this to be read as a situational resource.
-In other words, whatever you are facing in the moment can probably be addressed by one of the specific sections.
+In other words, whatever you are facing at the moment can probably be addressed by one of the specific sections.
 Each essay has information that takes time to internalize, so a little at a time is best.
-This also means you can re-read each entry multiple times to get the most out of it, when you really need it.
+This also means you can re-read each entry multiple times to get the most out of it when you really need it.
 If you do it right, recovery from abuse is a special kind of grieving process.
 You have to get through the grief to find your strength and give the abuser a giant middle finger.

-In these pages you will see the chronicling of my journey from deliverance to liberation to recovery from abuse.
+In these pages, you will see the chronicling of my journey from deliverance to liberation to recovery from abuse.
 If you are a survivor, I promise that you will see yourself.
 If you aren’t sure whether you are in an abusive relationship, I hope that my stories will help you to discern your own situation with clarity.

-If by some chance you are reading this blog series but are not a survivor of abuse, you will find this an enlightening and maybe sometimes frightening account of what a target (we don’t use the word victim!) experiences both during the relationship and post-escape.
+If by some chance you are reading this but are not a survivor of abuse, you will find this an enlightening and maybe sometimes frightening account of what a target (we don’t use the word victim!) experiences both during the relationship and post-escape.
 Be sure to share with your friends, because you never know who is living this behind closed doors.
 We are great secret-keepers.

 Survivors of Abuse Are Not Just Women

 One other note: I am fully aware that not all abusers are male and nothing about my writing is intended to be gender-stereotypical.
-I write mostly about the abuser being “he” because they are my stories, but statistically 15% of abusers are female and are just as dangerous.
+I write mostly about the abuser being “he” because they are my stories, but statistically, 15% of abusers are female and are just as dangerous.
 It’s just that my experience is as a female being abused by a male.
 I had the privilege of helping a few male friends escape their abusers and I know they saw, felt, experienced, and struggled with all of the same things I did.
 If by some chance you are a man reading this, know that these things apply to you, too.

 Throughout this series of articles, you will see me refer to my ex-husband as C.C.
 That’s my shorthand for Captain Crazy of the S.S.
 Melodrama, a term I adopted after a person on my support site used it and I thought it was both fabulous and fitting for all abusers.
 I use nicknames due to the requirements put upon me under the terms of a lawsuit settlement which prevent me from using “disparaging” appellations when referring to him.
 In true malignant narcissist style, they can’t have you calling them “names”, even when the shoe fits!
 It’s not just that I’m not allowed to name him, I am not allowed to refer to him using certain words or phrases, which shows you just how deep the crazy really runs.
 He sued me for $2 million because he was essentially butt hurt, meanwhile stripping all forms of financial security from the children he brought into the world and then ditched.
 I also call him My Personal Psychopath (MPP) on occasion to mix it up a bit.